First, find out What the Symbols Mean in my Canvas Gradebook.

 If you are submitting answers to questions, please make sure to leave the questions in your responses.
 Yes, I know TurnItIn.com will flag them, but again - it is only a tool for a human user to apply to interpret results.
-It makes it much harder to grade if you delete the questions, so please leave them in your responses, as appropriate.
+It makes it much harder to grade if you delete the questions, so please leave them in your responses as appropriate.

 There might be a bit of confusion since TurnItIn.com is sometimes used as an outside website.
 It is now fully integrated into Canvas.
-You just submit into the folder for the assignment and you will see the "turnitin.com" submission upload area.
+You just submit it into the folder for the assignment, and you will see the "turnitin.com" submission upload area.
 Make sure you are on an actual desktop/laptop computer.
 Do not use the mobile app or a mobile device to submit assignments since those have proven unreliable.